Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Introduction and a preview of the main results

+We note that in \cite{ANV} the annealed ASIP was obtained using Gouezel's approach \cite{GO} and not the martingale-coboundary approach.
+Gouezel's approach was also used in \cite{Atnip} to obtain an ASIP for non-independent maps with mixing base maps, but as indicated in \cite{Atnip} the results are mostly applicable for Gordin-Denker maps.

-Finally, we also prove an annealed vector-valued almost sure invariance principle for uniformly expanding random maps via the method of Gou\"ezel \cite{GO}.
-We note that this method was applied for non iid maps in \cite{Antip}, however, as the author of \cite{Antip} mentions his conditions are quite strong and should be verified only in special cases, such as Gordin-Denker systems considered in the last section of \cite{Antip}.
-In a final section we also discuss a few extensions such as more general mixing base maps such as Young towers or Gibbs-Markov maps, application of the method of cumulants for nonconventional sums of the form $S_n=\sum_{m=1}^n\prod_{j=1}^\ell \varphi_j\circ\tau^{q_j(m)}$, for polynomial $q_j(m)$, as well as extension of the results for Gibbs states.
-We also believe that our martingale constructions can lead to other results such as smooth approximation of stochastic differential equations in the sense of \cite{KM}, but in order not to overload the paper such results will be considered in a different manuscript.
+Finally, we also prove a vector-valued almost sure invariance principle for skew products with uniformly expanding random maps and exponentially fast $\al$-mixing base maps via the method of Gou\"ezel \cite{GO}.
+As we have mentioned above, this method was applied in \cite{ANV} in the annealed setting, while in \cite{Atnip} it was applied for Gordin-Denker systems.
+In a final section we also discuss a few extensions such as different types of mixing base maps like Young towers or Gibbs-Markov maps, application of the method of cumulants for nonconventional sums of the form $S_n=\sum_{m=1}^n\prod_{j=1}^\ell \varphi_j\circ\tau^{q_j(m)}$, for polynomial $q_j(m)$, as well as extension of the results for different class of random expanding maps (the ones in \cite{MSU}).